True Heading Marine Surveying and Consulting | 111 Channel Cove Stafford VA 22554 US | 571-277-6945

 Insurance Survey - This survey is performed so that the insurance company can determine whether or not the vessels is an acceptable insurance risk.
 The insurance company is generally interested in the in structural integrity, mechanical systems, safety features for its intended usage, overall vessel condition and repairs made or needed, if necessary.
 The insurance company will also want a market valuation and replacement cost.

 Financing Survey - This type of survey is basically an appraisal.
 It is performed in the same fashion as the insurance survey and may require addional information if major upgrades have been made (or in the process of being made) that would affect the overall valuation of the vessel for financing or refinancing purposes.
 This type of survey report may also be required for estate settlements, donations, and court cases.

 Marina Safety Survey - This is the survey required by some marinas before you can get a lease to keep your boat there.
-The requirements vary from marina to marina, but this is a survey designed to make sure your vessel is in a sound and safe condition that will not cause any loss or safety issues for the marina or its occupants (human or marine).
+The requirements vary from marina to marina, but this is a survey designed to make sure your vessel is in a sound and safe condition that will not cause any loss or safety issues for the marina or its occupants.

 (All pricing is per foot.
-Vessel length as listed in the ABOS Marine Blue Book with options)
+Vessel length is as listed by the manufacturer.)

 (Travel fee outside of this area is dependent on vessel location, travel arrangements, and travel conditions.)